benvneal88/bazaar/README.md

 # bazaar

-A declarative repo for managing a small cluster with Nomad
+A declarative repo for maintaining services running on a mimilab cluster with Terraform, Ansible, and Nomad with Proxmox VE.